 The hunt is on.

-By this point, your weapons will be worn and ammo low, I suggest you craft yourself another trapdoor a pistol and more ammo.
+By this point, your weapons will be worn and ammo low, I suggest you craft yourself another trapdoor rifle,a pistol, and more ammo.

 Presuming you have been gathering like a smart cowgirl/boy you should have plenty of materials ready to make into planks, ingots and bricks at your various tables and forges.